 Pender Island, British Columbia

 Misty holds a BSc in biology and has been working on salmon conservation and management issues for the past 15 years with both government and NGOs.
-Misty was a founding member of the Land Conservancy of BC and the current chair of the Gulf Islands Alliance.
+Misty was a founding member of the Land Conservancy of BC and a current director of the Gulf Islands Alliance.
 She has represented the conservation interests of feather, fur and fin on various management and recovery committees for the past 15 years.
-Misty has been a board member since 1996.

 Peter Ross – Director